 3. DASHARATHAM Climax

 Tamil star Surya once told in a talk show that during his early days as an actor, his biggest challenge was not knowing how to use his hands in each scenes – when to let them free and when to put them in pockets.
 That’s when he watched closely how Mohanlal acted in his movies and found that Mohanlal’s hands, arms and his entire body flow like music.
 He then added –‘Mohanlal sir’s fingers and even finger nails can act’.
-In Dasharatham’s climax as Mohanlal rests his hand on Sukumari’s shoulder and tells her -‘Annie mone snehikunna pole Maggieku enne snehikaamo’ ,watch his fingers and you know what Surya is talking about.
+In Dasharatham’s climax as Mohanlal rests his hand on Sukumari’s shoulder and tells her -‘Annie mone snehikunna pole Maggieku enne snehikaamo’ ,watch his fingers and maybe Surya is right.

 2. IRUVAR – When Anandan meets the director after his first movie is shelved